Certified Peer Specialist

 GMHCN Summer Conference (offered annually in August at St. Simons Island, GA)

 Plans for the 2022 ANNUAL SUMMER CONFERENCE are uncertain, but it will likely be held online.
 Please consider utilizing online trainings to fulfill your continuing education requirements for 2022.

-Opportunity for 9 hours of CEU Training offered annually by attending keynotes and workshops at the conference.
+Opportunity for CEU Training hours offered annually by attending keynotes and workshops at the conference.

 Advance conference registration is required.
 Keynote presentations are available to all participants; workshop availability is on a first-come; first-served basis.